xstiff/pathofexile-notifications-android/README.md

 4. Go to settings > Scroll down > You will find *Create Access Token* button - click on it > Copy your *private* API

   Here's a video tutorial [Imgur](https://imgur.com/a/whSJiOV)

 # To-Do

 1. Make own notification wormhole instead of PushBullet
 2. Make an UI

+If u have any problems and/or ideas what to improve please let me know